arogozhnikov/python3_with_pleasure/README.md

 ### Main problems for teaching machine learning and data science with python

-Course authors should spend time in the beginning to explain what is an iterator, why is can't be sliced / concatenated like a string (and how to deal with it).
+Course authors should spend time in the beginning to explain what is an iterator, why is can't be sliced / concatenated / multiplied / iterated twice like a string (and how to deal with it).

+I think most of course authors would be happy to avoid these details, but now it is hardly possible.

 # Conclusion

-Python 2 and Python 3 co-exist for almost 10 years, but now we *should* move to Python 3.
+Python 2 and Python 3 co-exist for almost 10 years, but we *should* move to Python 3.

 Research and production code should become a bit shorter, more readable, and significantly safer after moving to Python 3-only codebase.